Chapter 782, Vancouver WA

 Most adhesives and sealants are two part epoxies.
 Many paints are three parts.
 They don't "dry" but cure instead in a chemical process.
 Most mix in equal proportions, or, in ratios.
 Mixing the proper proportions is critical so its best to be mixing by weight.
 Most digital kitchen scales in grams or ounces are fine for small batches.
 You can use volume measurement but its very easy to mess up volume proportions for tablespoons, cups, quarts, liters, and gallons so weight (mass) is simpler and easier to use.
 Once you start using one method though, like mixing by weight don't change and stay with it as jumping back and forth between mass of volume becomes easy to mess up.
 Using metric to english conversions is even more tricky.

+Many hardeners and catalyzers are quite acidic and you really need to make sure that the gloves you use will actually prevent skin contact as you can be chemically burned quite easily by it.
 Latex gloves are not the sort of thing that a lot of folks think about when using chemicals but are essential in keeping yourself from getting poisoned.
 All skin is permeable and many solvents and catalysts that you will be using will readily go right through your skin leaving you with that funny taste in your mouth that you can’t describe.
 Fine, let’s go down to Harbor Freight and get latex gloves by the box full, but “whoa” first.
 Latex, of which some folks are allergic to, are great for keeping detergents or oils from the hands doing housework or working on an engine, but are next to useless with all of the ketone’s used for resins and the solvents for cleaning it up with.
 Nytrils?
-They work with acetone and alcohol just fine but will only withstand MPK for 10 minutes or so and will break down completely when used on many compounds.
+They work with acetone and alcohol just fine but will only withstand MPK for 10 minutes or so and will break down completely when used on many other compounds.
 Solvex gloves are the proper ones to use (have a silver appearance) and will be good for about an hour or so and are readily available from safety supply stores.
 As for the cheap gloves available at the discount store you never know exactly what is real or just lettering on the box printed in some Third World country.
 Use the name brand gloves from the safety supply companies as they understand the importance of not using the the wrong stuff.
+Remember the MSDS (material safety data sheet) sheets you got from the paint store?
+Yup, they have the type of gloves that work with the chemical they sell so just look at them and buy what's recommended.

-How then do you know if a particular chemical will work with your gloves that you have?
+How then do you know if a particular chemical will work with unknown gloves that you have?
 A simple and practical test is to take a glove and fill up a finger of the glove with the chemical and tie it off and time how long it takes for the chemical to leach through the glove.
 Record the time it begins to bleed through and just divide it by half and that is how long you should wear it in contact with that particular chemical.
 The longer the time the better.
 Double gloving?
 You can, just understand you should use the original number you came up with, just don’t double the time because you have on two gloves on now or you can get bit if you mess up the time.
 Be sure of what you have on hand, just don’t be foolish and use anything without checking first.

 Eyewear is a very important thing when using chemicals as accidents happen.
 Dust is one thing but get acetate adhesive in an eye and you are blind with no going back from it.
 Tight fitting safety glasses with foam edges to seal the eyes off work great and are now pretty cheap and easy to get.
 Goggles of good quality that has room for glasses work for the optically challenged of us out here as well, but don’t think that you need safety glasses when just working with rotating tools, because simple acts such as hand sanding can drive particles up into your eyes just as well as a power sander might do.
 You need safety glasses all of the time.